ansl/ANTS_MINILATHE_SERIAL_SPEED_CONTROL/README.md

-# ANTS MINILATHE SERIAL SPEED CONTROL
+# ANTS MINILATHE DIGITAL SPEED CONTROL UPGRADE

 The purpose of this project is to substitute the stock Spidle speed control of a **minilathe CJ0618** with a digital controlled alternative.